Published on 15-Mar-2012

 Validated on 07 Oct 2013

-Business Analytics, Data Warehouse, Smarter Computing
+BA - Business Analytics, Data Warehouse, Smarter Computing

 In this video, Andreas Happel, the Director of BI Services for MACH International, discusses how they are taking their Business Intelligence to the next level with their Netezza Data Warehouse appliance.

 In 2010, MACH International began to look into DWHs as there was a growing customer need for transaction level detail information.
 Hence also the need to now increase the data volume and level of granularity in system.

 The new analytics that are enabled by IBM Netezza 1000 as of today are really going down to make calculations or analysis based on location and other areas structured around the single subscriber, allowing MACH to drill-down to a very granular level.

 - Can analyze their subscribers' behavior - Unique product offerings, like single transaction analysis - Disk scanning time reduce from hours to 5 minutes